rsheldiii/BrainFunge/README.md

 ### Is this actually turing complete then?

-No, but also sort of.
+Almost.
 With the limited code and data space, running in a funge-93 compliant compiler / interpreter, this code is not turing complete.
 It could be if the program was fed in via stdin, but I didn't want to interleave program and user input.

 It is, however, trivial to achieve turing completeness in a funge-98 compiler / interpreter while still using the Funge-93 instruction set.
 The text wrapping code should be removed, after which the Brainf*** program is written entirely on line 1.
 Funge-98 programs are not constrained to any size grid, so data and program space can stretch continuously, and turing completeness is achieved.